Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: Applications

-the GLED-Lagrangian reproduces standard Maxwell electrodynamics on a metric background provided by $g_{ab}$.
+the GLED Lagrangian reproduces standard Maxwell electrodynamics on a metric background $g_{ab}$.

-Note that $F_{\text{area}}$ possesses $21$-dimensional fibers.
+Note that $F_{\text{area}}$ possesses 21-dimensional fibers.
 Thus, the area metric constitutes a much richer structure than the usual metric tensor field.
-This is also reflected in the number of \textit{\textbf{area metric curvature invariants}}, that using theorem \ref{FormalSol} can be computed to be
+This is also reflected in the number of \emph{area metric curvature invariants}, which using Theorem \ref{FormalSol} is computed as

 Therefore, we also expect the perturbative theory of area metric gravity to contain more unknown parameters.